"Words are our most inexhaustible source of magic."

 Teacher subject knowledge is addressed with CPD in the school and wider academy chain setting.
 Coaching and short observations are used to identify and support teaching staff where achievable targets are set.
 Although Covid has disrupted this sequence recently, these targets would be addressed and discussed in subsequent meetings and support sessions.
 Staff wellbeing is very important, so support is given in manageable and considerate ways to allow teachers to feel part of the process.

 Pupils at Indian Queens School have daily phonics sessions in small groups where they participate in speaking, listening and writing activities that are matched to their developing needs.
-The teachers draw upon these early skills and work carefully to reinforce links between the Letters and Sounds sessions and embed the skills within the wider curriculum and other writing opportunities.
+The teachers draw upon these early skills and work carefully to reinforce links between phonics sessions and embed the skills within the wider curriculum and other writing opportunities.

 We follow the Letter Join handwriting programme.
 The early skills of letter formation are taught alongside the need to adopt a tripod grip.
 As the children progress in the accuracy of letter formation they are taught to develop a ‘lead in’ line so developing a pre-cursive style as they move through Year 1.
-As pupils secure this pre-cursive script they are then taught how to join in a progressive manner both in Letters and Sounds sessions and whole class teaching.
-A key element of the Letters and sounds approach and the use of Letter join is that practice across the school is completely consistent.
+As pupils secure this pre-cursive script they are then taught how to join in a progressive manner both in phonics sessions and whole class teaching.

 We teach writing through the powerful and effective tool of storytelling which is based on the Talk for Writing model devised by Pie Corbett.
 This approach places the learner, through formative assessment, at the heart of the planning, teaching and learning process.
 Talk for Writing helps the children become better speakers, listeners, readers, writers and thinkers.
 The underpinning process of Talk for Writing is moving from imitation (laying the pattern of language in the children’s heads), innovation (using an original text model for creating something new) into independent application.
 The Talk for Writing approach successfully draws on the other elements of our English curriculum combining them in an approach which pins high quality literature and vocabulary together.